Alzheimer's: Who do you tell?

 "I felt that something wasn't right, but put it down to medication that she was taking for a heart condition.
 When she was finally diagnosed with Alzheimer's, I wasn't totally surprised.

 "We decided not to keep Margaret's diagnosis secret.
-Alzheimer's is not a disease, it's a condition.
 I'm lucky that with the help we receive from her GPs and social services, we are coping to a degree.
 The most important thing is to keep your sense of humour.

 "The GP has prescribed medication which has controlled the worst symptoms of the condition.
 Margaret is also able to go to a day centre four days a week which gives me some time for myself.
 Hobbies such as photography help me to relax as does meditation.